An efficient scheme based on graph centrality to select nodes for training for effective learning: Results and Discussion

-Note: The '\#' before the accuracy value represent the rank for that method based on the statistical t-test.
+Note: SS-Smart Selection.
+AL-Active Learning\\ The rank represent the average rank for that method based on the statistical t-test.
 Same rank for different methods tells that statistically there is no significant difference among those methods.\\

 The t-SNE Visualization of the GCN embeddings of the points and the training points selected for the Cora datset is shown below.
+The 16 dimensional GCN output is reduced to 2 dimensional representation using t-SNE.